 Today, as we commemorate Women’s Equality Day, we invite you to read (and share!)
 FFL President Serrin M. Foster’s op-ed in the Washington Examiner, where she reflects on our feminist foremothers’ pro-woman, pro-life legacy:

 On August 26, the 99th anniversary of the 19th Amendment, we remember the vision and suffering of women over three quarters of a century to achieve suffrage.

-When male abolitionists attending the World Anti-Slavery Convention in 1840 decided that females in attendance would be silent, William Wilberforce decided that if women could not be heard, he would not speak.
+When male abolitionists attending the World Anti-Slavery Convention in 1840 decided that females in attendance would be silent, William Lloyd Garrison decided that if women could not be heard, he would not speak.

 Elizabeth Cady Stanton and Lucretia Mott attended with their husbands, and Stanton became determined to hold a convention for women’s rights.
 In 1848, she shocked the world by drafting the Declaration of Sentiments, based on the Declaration of Independence, proposing that women should have the right to vote.

 It would be years later before Amelia Bloomer of dress reform fame introduced Stanton to a Quaker teacher and abolitionist named Susan B. Anthony.
 While Stanton is considered the mother of the movement, Anthony became the leader—and publisher of The Revolution.

 To read the rest of Serrin’s op-ed, click here.
 Please share!

 No, we will not go back — we’re moving forward for women.